About the profile areas

 Location and boundaries

-Hillside is bounded by the locality of Plumpton and the railway line in the north, Kanmore Crescent, Calder Park Drive, the Melton Highway and a line running north to south to the east of Ozzimo Drive in the east, a line running east to west to the north of Brunswick Grove in the south and the locality of Plumpton and the transmission line in the west.
+Hillside is bounded by the locality of Plumpton and the railway line in the north, Kanmore Crescent, Calder Park Drive, the Melton Highway and a line running north to south to the east of Ozzimo Drive in the east, a line running east to west to the north of Brunswick Grove in the south, and the locality of Fraser Rise and the transmission line in the west.

 2016 ABS ERP